-Jennifer Baumgardner is a writer, activist, filmmaker, and lecturer whose work explores abortion, sex, bisexuality, rape, single parenthood, and women’s power.
+Jennifer Baumgardner is a writer, activist, filmmaker, and publisher whose work focuses on sexual violence and scapegoating, abortion, bisexuality, and radical children’s literature.

-Originally from Fargo, North Dakota, Jennifer lives in New York City with her husband and two sons.
+Originally from Fargo, North Dakota, Jennifer lives in New York City with her husband, two sons, and two cats.